 Finally, circling back to our earlier discussion about layering and redundancy, it may be a good idea for you to look into a 3rd party cloud application security platform.
 Commonly referred to as a cloud access security broker (or CASB), a CASB can provide several benefits to your cybersecurity tech stack.
 It can provide an additive layer of protection to your data stored in the cloud, providing more security than exists with the apps native functions.
 CASBs also pull all your cloud application security monitoring, auditing, and policies into one dashboard.
 This makes monitoring and incident response much easier for IT teams, because they don’t have to spend time logging into multiple different platforms and navigating different UIs to find the information they are looking for.

-Cloud security is a critical layer of cybersecurity for any organization that is storing, accessing, and/or sharing information in the cloud.
+Cloud security is a critical layer of cybersecurity for school districts that are storing, accessing, and/or sharing information in the cloud.
 Relying on network security controls to protect the cloud layer is risky at best.
 The good news is that incorporating cloud security into your cybersecurity infrastructure isn’t complicated (nor does it need to be expensive).

 The biggest problem I see right now is awareness.
 Many people are not fully aware of the unique cloud security threats they are exposing their data to.
 Others simply don’t realize that their network security tools don’t have them covered—until it’s too late.
 But now you know!